-As a team of bathroom installers, one of the first things we often find when starting a new installation of a fitted bathroom is that the customer says
+As a team of fitted bathroom installers, one of the first things we often find when starting a new bathroom installation is that the customer often says:

 ‘Are you the plumber?’

 For us, this creates a sense of trepidation as in reality we want to say, ‘no, I’m your bathroom installer’.
 The problem then arises in how you differentiate between a plumber and a bathroom installer.
 For us, with our many years’ experience fitting bathrooms and kitchens, the distinction is an easy one to make, but for customers, it can often be confusing.

 What is the difference between a plumber and a bathroom installer?